 Before administering Benadryl to your cat, make sure that the tablet does not contain ingredients that can be harmful to them, such as a decongestant or Tylenol.
 If you use the liquid form, request it from your vet or use the type intended for children.
 Generally, it is safe to give a milligram of the medicine for every pound of your cat’s weight every eight to twelve hours.

-Go Over the Ingredients Listed in the Package of the Medication
+Go over the ingredients listed in the package of the medication.

-Monitor Your Cat's Reactions After Taking The Drug
+Monitor Your Cat’s Reactions After Taking The Drug.

-Always check your cat's reaction to the drug.
-There are cases when this drug given to cats to treat an allergic reaction may also cause an allergic reaction or when your pet may get more energetic than relaxed.
+Always check your cat’s reaction to the drug.
+There are cases when this drug given to cats to treat an allergic reaction may also cause an allergic reaction, or instances when your pet may get more energetic than relaxed.
 If the adverse reactions continue longer than usual, seek your vet for guidance.

-Always Consult With Your Cat's Veterinarian
+Always Consult With Your Cat’s Veterinarian.

 Natural Alternatives For Your Cat